 Time flies… I haven’t met a single person who doesn’t use this all-too-common, banal phrase at least once in a couple of months.
 I’m not an exception.
 Even though I try to enjoy every moment of my life without feeling any regrets about the time missed, once in a blue moon the phrases like “Where did all this time go?
 Gosh, it flies so fast.” come out of my mouth.
 These two sentences appear in my lexicon more frequently at the end of the year.
-It’s the time when I tend to meticulously evaluate what was accomplished.
+During this time I tend to meticulously evaluate what was accomplished.
 Photo diaries become especially useful in reminding me about all the places we visited and reliving some special moments from the past 12 months over and over again.
 With that being said, I still get that pinch-me-moment every time our little Freezing London photo diary looks back at me from the screen of my MacBook.

 First Impression of London

 We visited the British capital back in March.
 It was our first time in the city and country.
-Although it was officially springtime, freezing London seemed to continue to abide to the unwritten laws of cruel winter.
+Although it was officially springtime, freezing London seemed to continue to abide to unwritten laws of cruel winter.
 It was extremely windy and cold.
-Freezing London is how the city got to register in my head, and, thus, it became the name of our personal photo diary.
+Freezing London is how the city got to register in my head, and, thus, it became the name of our photo diary.

 Despite the unforeseen weather conditions, the United Kingdom’s main city rewarded us with some of the most cherished memories of the year.
 We arrived at Heathrow Airport late in the evening.
 It was snowing.
 A thin layer of fresh white blanket quickly covered streets, cars, and roofs of the building.
 Oh, not a bad welcome!
 Totally unexpected, but so lovely!

 However, what was waiting for us less than an hour later was… hmm… disappointing.
-Our hotel room was, to put it nicely, beyond the standards of such a classy city as London.
+Our hotel room was, to put it nicely, beyond the standards of such a classic city like London.
 Two dormitory-look-like beds occupied most of the not particularly clean space.
-Tiny shelving, a couple of chairs, and counter desk by the window were pretty much the only furniture in the room.
+Tiny shelving, a couple of chairs, and a counter desk by the window were pretty much the only furniture in the room.
 Definitely, it was not the best place to stay or start collecting pieces of our Freezing London photo diary.
 Luckily, the room was not freezing.